tucraig/opencv-tut/README.md

   * Collecting negatives

 ### Digital Ocean
 DigitalOcean is a server you can use for running the script in creating your own HaarCascade (for classification).
 Use the [GitHub Education Bundle](https://education.github.com/pack/offers) to get a free $50 toward running your server.
-Also sign up using [my link](https://m.do.co/c/e400e5413397) and share the wealth.
+Also sign up using [my link](https://m.do.co/c/e400e5413397) and you'll get an additional $10.